udacity/FSND-P4-Design-A-Game/Project-Description.md

  - **get_user_games**
     - Sometimes the urlsafe Key strings for games could be lost or garbled by client software.
-Create an endpoint that returns all of a User's current games.
+Create an endpoint that returns all of a User's active games.
     - You may want to modify the `User` and `Game` models.
 Hint: it might make sense for each game to be a `descendant` of a `User`.